-NEXT STEPS - Revist and complete the Learning Area essence statements.
+1 NEXT STEPS - Revist and complete the Learning Area essence statements.
 Use essence statements to drive new curriculum design.
 Review of junior curriculum completed Term 2 by Leaders of Learning.
 Alice Cade collating and finding trends.
-Difficult to implement, but aspects of change shared with Leaders of Learning and celebrated NOT evaluated.
-Participation data added to school reports, sent out at the end of each term.
-Data sent to junior students at the end of other activities they can participate in.
+Difficult to implement, but aspects of change shared with Participation data added to school reports, sent out at the end of each term.
+Data sent to junior students at the end of each term so they can see where they are at and reflect on other activities they can participate in.
 NEXT STEPS - Continue reporting on participation and explore ways to measure comparisons.
 Term 1 - PB4L team formed incl staff and students.
-Lessons taught this year: Being a positive bystander Respect Attendance (consequence- discipline process used for bystander behaviour) Change in reporting structure where learning behaviours around school values are reported on NEXT STEPS - Improving visibility around PB4L including lesson plans, hi vis vests, active duty Evaluation of the opportunities Participation data added to reports - swimming, athletics cohort shows increasing levels of participation in Consistency of behaviour expectations for all Leaders of Learning (& student voice) Term 2,3 Linda Boubee-Hill, Deans Term 3,4 PB4L Team Term 1-3 challenge and innovate in the present curriculum Compare and celebrate participation data of Yr9, 10 2018 Behaviour expectations are taught and known High expectations of learners through participation High expectations of student behaviour
+Lessons taught this year: Being a positive bystander Respect Attendance (consequence- discipline process used for bystander behaviour) Change in reporting structure where learning behaviours around school values are reported on NEXT STEPS - Improving visibility around PB4L including lesson plans, hi vis vests, active duty Evaluation of the opportunities Participation data added to reports - swimming, athletics cohort shows increasing levels of participation in Consistency of behaviour expectations for all Leaders of Learning (& student voice) Linda Boubee-Hill, Deans Term 3,4 PB4L Team Term 1-3 Identify and evaluate opportunities to explore, 018 Behaviour expectations are taught and known High expectations of learners through participation High expectations of student behaviour ·